-Training to race long distances requires several specialized workouts in your weekly training routine (i.e., speed-work and tempo runs).
-Adopting a more specialized approach to your long run as well can have you achieving the fastest times in your next race.
+Training to race long distances requires several specialized workouts in your weekly training routine (i.e., speed work and tempo runs).
+Adopting a more specialized approach to your long run as well can have you achieve the fastest times in your next race.

 Here is a look through the different types of long-run training that I recommend…